wsick/minerva/docs/pipeline.md

     * `removeTapin(name)`

 ## Tapin
+* A tapin is a function that takes assets, state, output as parameters
+* A tapin has a name to reference
 * A tapin must return `true`/`false`.
 If `false` or nothing is returned, then pipeline will abort.
 * A tapin will receive the following 3 input parameters.
     * Assets